Thai Thoughts and Anecdotes Part 346

 By the shining Big-Sea-Water,"

 Lines of poetry magic by Longfellow in his Song of Hiawatha.
 How many people remember the epic poem that followed these lines?
 Lots of people remember these two lines.
 Is that all people are going to remember of my work?
 Two lines?
-Which two lines?
+Which

 And Thai teeruks wonder why I can not sleep?
 Which two lines?
 How about: